International Seabed Authority: United States' non-ratification of UNCLOS

 Because of these concerns, the United States pushed for modification of the Convention, obtaining a 1994 Agreement on Implementation that somewhat mitigates them and thus modifies the ISA's authority.
 Despite this change the United States has not ratified the Convention and so is not a member of ISA, although it sends sizable delegations to participate in meetings as an observer.

 As an observer, not an UNCLOS signatory, the U.S. will not be allowed to vote on approval of final commercial mining regulations and will be unable to sponsor companies to apply for contracts in international waters.
 This is because the ISA requires contractors be sponsored by a state that is a signatory to UNCLOS.
 U.S.-based military contractor Lockheed Martin, however, is participating in two British deep sea mining projects.

+Palau's advocacy against deep-sea mining

+Palau was the first country to call for a moratorium, or precautionary pause, on deep-sea mining until the impact of such a practice is better understood.
+By July 10, 2023, 17 countries had called for a deep-sea mining moratorium or pause, including Germany, New Zealand, Spain, France, Sweden, Fiji, and the Federated States of Micronesia.

+On July 29, 2024, President Surangel S. Whipps Jr. of Palau delivered an address titled "Upholding the Common Heritage of Humankind" to the 29th General Assembly of the International Seabed Authority (ISA) in Kingston, Jamaica.
+In his speech, President Whipps emphasized the importance of safeguarding the deep ocean from exploitation and modern-day colonialism.
+He highlighted Palau’s deep cultural and economic ties to the ocean and reiterated the call for an immediate moratorium on deep-sea mining, citing the associated environmental risks and uncertainties.
+In his speech he referred to the ocean as "Our greatest ally in our fight against climate change," highlighting its role as the largest carbon sink on the planet.
+He underscored the critical role deep ocean ecosystems play in global environmental health and advocated for prioritizing long-term sustainability over short-term economic gains.
+He urged the assembly to act responsibly on behalf of future generations, reinforcing the deep seabed’s status as the "common heritage of (hu)mankind."

+The number of countries against the imminent start of mining for metallic nodules on the seafloor increased to 32 during the 29th ISA annual assembly, with Austria, Guatemala, Honduras, Malta, and Tuvalu joining the list.